-Decisional capacity in the research context has been interpreted by the American Psychiatric Association as requiring:
+Decisional capacity in the research context has been interpreted by the American Psychiatric Association as requiring the ability to:

-- 1) ability to evidence a choice; - 2) ability to understand relevant information: - 3) ability to appreciate the situation and its likely consequences; and - 4) ability to manipulate information rationally.
+- 1. evidence a choice;

+- 2. understand relevant information;

+- 3. appreciate the situation and its likely consequences; and

+- 4. manipulate information rationally.